Laxmi02-ux/analytics-assistan/README.md

   reproducibility) since no real dataset was provided — swap in real data by editing the `init_db()` function in `app.py`.

-## Extending it

-Easy next steps if you want to go further:
-- Add a `/api/upload` route to let users upload their own CSV of sales data instead of using the seeded SQLite table.
-- Swap the keyword-based parser for a proper intent classifier.
-- Add month-over-month growth rate as another KPI card.
-- Deploy it (e.g., Render or Railway) so you have a live link to share.

   background (the *what* — which metrics matter) with a full-stack technical